alexivkin/SARDELKA/README.md

 	* What files may not have important information? (what are the most frequently changed files across backups.
 If a file changes often and is backed up often, it may be less important to keep around all the versions of)
 * backup-cleaner - Remove full synthetic backups intelligently
 	* Remove the partial and zero entropy backups
-	* Remove all folders older than the number of days indicated as the parameter
+	* Remove all folders older than the number of days indicated as the parameter,
+	* Remove all but the last N backups
-	* Remove remove all folders with exclusivity less than or equal to a given percentage
+	* Remove all folders with exclusivity less than or equal to a given percentage
 	* Remove a given list of backups, showing progress
 * backup-monitor - Verify that all scheduled backups completed successfully within the proper timeframe, alert via email if not.
 * backup-ship-out - Move full synthetic backups to another folder or filesystem for longer storage, hardlinking all identical files in the new folder/filesystem.